leoloveisme/happybeings/Book II Episode III - Becoming happy/English/Universal unconditional life standard.md

 # Universal unconditional life standard

-Entitles every being to certain life standard and provides unconditionally accommodation and food
+Entitles every being living on the planet to certain life standard and provides unconditionally accommodation and food